prokopchukdim/Sample-Comment-Webscrapers/README.md

 Feel free to view my code, (which is largely undocumented), to get ideas for how to scrape similar style news websites.
 All 3 scrapers use an approach individualised to each website.

 # Requirements To Run
-These scrapers require an installation of the following Python libraries: bs4, requests, selenium, and chromedriver.
+These scrapers were originally written in Python 3.7, and require an installation of the following Python libraries: bs4, requests, selenium, and chromedriver.

 I cannot guarantee that any of these scrapers still work!
 While they worked in 2019, any small update to the structure of these websites can render such scrapers disfunctional.